system76/edk2/System76PayloadPkg/PlatformCI/ReadMe.md

 the required cross-compiler toolchains are **not** required, this is handled by the Pytools build system.

-## Building with Pytools for UefiPayloadPkg
+## Building with Pytools for System76PayloadPkg

 If you are unfamiliar with Pytools, it is recommended to first read through the generic set of edk2 [Build Instructions](https://github.com/tianocore/tianocore.github.io/wiki/Build-Instructions).